section-engineering-education/engineering-education/content/articles/jaspersoft-reports/index.md

-We use reports in our day-to-day activities whether we are purchasing products and services online or managing the transactions of an information system in an organization.
-These reports include summary reports, financial reports, inventory reports, sales reports, and budget reports just to mention a few.
-These reports help in generating insights into an organization and making the right decision based on the knowledge generated from them.
-For example, an inventory report can help an organization on deciding on the appropriate reorder level to use during the acquisition of products.
+We use reports in our day-to-day activities.
+Whether we are purchasing products, services, or managing transactions.
+These reports include summary reports, financial reports, inventory reports, and budget reports.
+These reports help in generating insights into an organization. and making the right decision based on the knowledge generated from them.
+For example, an inventory report helps to decide on the appropriate reorder level.

-In this tutorial, the reader will learn how to design an inventory report, integrate it into a Spring Boot application, and use custom products to generate a standard report that can be used in an organization.
+In this tutorial, the reader will learn how to design an inventory report.
+How to integrate it into a Spring Boot application.
+The reader will use custom products to generate a standard report for use by an organization.
 ### Table of contents

 - [Prerequisites](#prerequisites)